César Gaviria: Early life and education

-Born in Pereira, the Gaviria family had been an important figure in Colombian politics and economy for over 30 years.
+Born in Pereira, the Gaviria family had been important figures in Colombian politics and economy for over 30 years.
 César Gaviria is the distant cousin of José Narces Gaviria, the CEO of Bancolombia from 1988 to 1997.
 José N. Gaviria encouraged César Gaviria to run for the Congress of Colombia in early childhood.
 He was first elected to Congress in 1974.
 He served in Virgilio Barco's government, first as Minister of Finance and later as the Minister of the Interior.

 As a student, Gaviria spent a year as an exchange student in the United States with AFS Intercultural Programs.

 Before entering politics, he studied at the University of the Andes in the 1960s.
 He established AIESEC there, and then in 1968 was elected President of AIESEC in Colombia.
 This began his public service career.

 Political career

 At 23, he was elected councilman in his hometown of Pereira, and four years later he became the city's mayor.
 In 1974 he was elected to the Chamber of Representatives, of which he was president of in 1984–85.
 Three years later he became co-chair of the Colombian Liberal Party.

-He was the debate chief of Luis Carlos Galán, during Galan's 1989 presidential campaign, which was cut short by Galan's assassination.
-After this tragedy, Gaviria was proclaimed as Galan's political successor.
-This campaign was the target of attacks by Pablo Escobar; Gaviria was to take Avianca Flight 203, bound for Cali.
+He was the debate chief of Luis Carlos Galán, during Galán's 1989 presidential campaign, which was cut short by Galán's assassination on 18 August.
+Recently promoted to his campaign manager, Gaviria was proclaimed as Galán's political successor by his son, Juan Manuel Galán.
+His two main competitors were Hernando Durán Dussán, backed by regional party leaders, and Ernesto Samper.
+His campaign was also the target of attacks by Pablo Escobar; Gaviria was to take Avianca Flight 203, bound for Cali.
 For security reasons he did not board the flight.
 The plane, with 107 people aboard, exploded, killing everyone on board.
+Despite these challenges, he was nominated as the Liberal presidential candidate, receiving 60% of the vote against Samper's 18.5% and Durán's 14.4%.